How to photograph fast action shots

 Note, if you have no idea what shutter priority is, I recommend reading: How to use shutter priority.

-How to shoot fast in mode P (Programmed Auto)
+How to shoot fast action in mode P (Programmed Auto)

 You can read more about ISO and program mode at: What is ISO on your digital camera.